isaacnmm/pestpolicy-hugo2XX/content/posts/lizard-skin-vs-dynamat/index.md

 ###  Cons of using Dynamat

 Dynamat is costlier than its other counterparts, so despite its superior quality, a lot of people will still go for other options since they are more affordable.
-Read Also: [Easy Guide to Soundproof a Tent](https://pestpolicy.com/soundproof-a-tent/).
-Even though the amount of work it takes to apply it is minimal, it still needs extra concentration since leaving air gaps will have moisture trapped in it, and that is not good.
+Read Also: [Easy Guide to Soundproof a Tent](https://pestpolicy.com/soundproof-a-tent/).Even though the amount of work it takes to apply it is minimal, it still needs extra concentration since leaving air gaps will have moisture trapped in it, and that is not good.

 You also need to be extra careful during the cutting process and have the right tools.
 Application on small surfaces is not too much of a hassle, but larger surfaces are a bit trickier.
 It is not capable of covering the cars whole surface.
 You will most probably need a professional to apply it for you, and this will end up costing you more.